SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 - standard = 80

 ### Standard versions
-Standard versions available are as published by IfATE [Standards](https://www.instituteforapprenticeships.org/apprenticeship-standards)
+Versions of standards supported are as published by IfATE [Standards](https://www.instituteforapprenticeships.org/apprenticeship-standards)
 The explicit use of standard version on creation of EPA records and certificates is now expected.
-If supplied the "version" field will be taken from the request application/json data object, and validated against the IfATE standard data.
+If supplied the "version" field value will be taken from the request application/json data object, and validated against the IfATE standard data.
 If the "version" field is not supplied a default value will be calculated, based on the apprenticeship start date and the version of the standard active at that time.
-Note, that this may not always be accurate and hence it is preferred that the "version" always be provided.
+Note, that this may not always be accurate and hence it is recommended that the "version" always be provided.

 ## Learner Details